rbuskov/hallon/README.md

 ## Solution Design

 - Create a JsonMediaTypeFormatter to handle "application/hal+json"
+- Use the standard JsonMediaTypeFormatter internally, so the new formatter can handle any type the internal formatter can handle
-- Once configured, all controllers WILL respond with the hal+json media type (naive but functional responses)
+- Once configured, all controllers the return domain objects WILL respond with the hal+json media type (naive but functional responses)
 - Behaviours can be configured further with Fluent API and/or attributes
 - Links (to actions) may or may not be available depending on the state of the resource
 - Decorate comntrollers with attributes, not domain models (makes testing hard?)